 Kick start an assembly with a simple but impressive demo.
-Try this alkali metal roulette experiment, eic.rsc.org/classroom/exhibition-chemistry/alkali-metal-roulette/2000039.article or make a cloud in a bottle britishscienceweek. org/cloud-in-a-bottle/
+Try this alkali metal roulette experiment, eic.rsc.org/classroom/ exhibition-chemistry/alkali-metalroulette/2000039.article or make a cloud in a bottle britishscienceweek. org/cloud-in-a-bottle/

 Remember, a demo is a good way to get young people's attention, but it shouldn't be the whole focus of the assembly.

-- ✓ You could reflect on important scientific discoveries or inventions in the last century, with a special focus on the diversity and range of the both the subjects and the people who discovered or invented them.
+If you can, why not have a student lead the experiment instead of a teacher? ✓ You could reflect on important scientific discoveries or inventions in the last century, with a special focus on the diversity and range of the both the subjects and the people who discovered or invented them.
 Try focusing on people from more underrepresented backgrounds, whose work may have been overshadowed at the time.
-See if there is anyone from your area who fits this bill - Get the students thinking about how diversity is a part of people, materials, animals, nature or anything else in their everyday lives - Profile a specific person who has contributed in some way to the diversity of a STEM field; from opening doors for underrepresented communities, to contributing new ideas, understanding or knowledge - Invite a special guest or someone from the school community to come talk about a related topic.
+See if there is anyone from your area who fits this bill

+- Get the students thinking about how diversity is a part of people, materials, animals, nature or anything else in their everyday lives - Profile a specific person who has contributed in some way to the diversity of a STEM field; from opening doors for underrepresented communities, to contributing new ideas, understanding or knowledge - Invite a special guest or someone from the school community to come talk about a related topic.
 See Page 3 for information on how to get volunteers